 We completed Greenhouse Gas (GHG) inventories, and continue to work on climate action plans, vulnerability assessments, and planning other actions.
 We were awarded Bronze Level Certification in April 2023.
 Town residents can follow the Town's progress and plans toward achieving GHG targets and other goals in these pages.
 Subscribe below to get updates.

-Starting in February 2023, monthly Task Force meetings are planned for the 2nd Tuesday of the month, at 7 PM via Google Meet.
-If a conflict arises, meetings will be held the next day.
+Starting in February 2024, monthly Task Force meetings are planned for the 1st Tuesday of the month, at 7 PM via Google Meet.
+If a conflict arises, meetings will be rescheduled.
 Check the schedule below.

 Google Meet joining info